SDSU-VR-Club/Galaxy-Gazer/README.md

 Task list for part 1:

-spawn the constellations in front of the player at eye level
+spawn the constellations in front of the player at eye level (?)

 increase collider size on stars as they get further away

-arrange constellations sequentially (Carter)

 tilt the skybox to the correct angle.
 (Patrick)